-30 August 2007 (Viet Nam News) - Viet Nam News posts a feature about the Cat Tien archaeological site exhibition currently going on in Vietnam.
+30 August 2007 (Cat Tien archaeological site exhibition currently going on in Vietnam.
 The site, discovered in 1985, has revealed a number of structures and Hindu statuary which may imply that it was a seat of a civilisation that could have shared influences with many neighbouring civilisations.
-We’ve already seen pictures of the stone linga-yoni in previous posts – this feature has statues of Uma and Ganesha.
+We’ve already seen pictures of the stone linga-yoni in previous posts – this feature has statues of Uma and Ganesha.) – Viet Nam News posts a feature about the

 Why not visit the National Museum of Vietnamese History to explore and enjoy a unique collection of antiques from the Tay Nguyen (Central Highlands) province of Lam Dongâ€™s Cat Tienâ€™s archaeological excavations?

 The exhibition entitled Objects from Cat Tien â€“ The Imprint of a Mysterious Holy Land features 300 examples selected from thousands of artefacts from the Lam Dong Provincial Museum.

 The Cat Tien site was discovered unexpectedly in the National Cat Tien Park in 1985.
 After eight cycles of excavation, archaeologists have found many structures influenced by Indian civilisation similar to the Cham towers in My Son Heritage Site in the central Quang Nam Province.

 The Cat Tien relics are often large, and characterise a historic people who had cultural and trade relations with many neighbouring civilisations in the region.

 Archaeologists have discovered temples, altars, kilns and water systems which were built of brick made on-site and stone taken from distant quarries.